-Summarizing the disadvantages I mentioned above I am looking for a system which is
+Summarizing the disadvantages, I mentioned above I am looking for a system which is

 I looked cursory in some services:

 Python, which allows anonymous comments.
-It is free, open source and installed locally.
+It is free, open source, and installed locally.
 So it does qualify!
 But the installation procedure seems complex as there is no GUI and one has to use the terminal for the installation.
-Furthermore is seems to me that not all systems are covered.
+Furthermore, it seems to me that not all operating systems are covered.
 But I should give it a try anyway and review it.

 Markdown and allows anonymous posting.
-As a hosting service it has no free plan and costs as minimum US$ 100 / month (with 80% discount for educatioanl resp.
+As a hosting service, it has no free plan and costs as a minimum US$ 100 / month (with 80% discount for educational resp.
 50% for non-profit institutions.).
-But you can install Discourse yourself without cost on your own server.
-Alternatively you can pay a one time-fee of $99 for a cloud installation with a $10/month hosting fee.
+But you can install Discourse yourself without cost on your server.
+Alternatively, you can pay a one-time fee of $99 for a cloud installation with a $10/month hosting fee.
 With the possibility to install it on your server,

 Discourse is another candidate to try out.

 Using GitHub: Another website is also recommending to use GitHub for comments.
-I have no clear idea how these proposed code lines will work in practice, but if it works, than it will certainly qualify: Open source, free, supporting
+I have no clear idea how these proposed code lines will work in practice, but if it works, then it will certainly qualify: Open source, free, supporting

 I reviewed superficially different commenting systems.
-I was looking for free, open source system, allowing anonymous content,
+I was looking for a free, open source system, allowing anonymous content,

 Discourse and a code proposal by